A previous study found that 80%80\% of people preferred drinking ... | Channels for Pearson+

 Multiple ChoiceMultiple Choice

 A previous study found that of people preferred drinking Pepsi over Coca Cola.
-Use a normal distribution to approximate the probability that a random sample of people reveals people or more preferring Pepsi.
+Use a normal distribution to approximate the probability that, from this same random sample of people, that between and people prefer Coca Cola.

 A